herabit/hera.wtf/README.md

 * Possibly compile posts to PDFs, utilizing typst...
 This is not a priority, but would be nice to have.
 * Figure out a reasonable reason why the blogging tool is named `glados` and not something more, well, clever.
 Our current excuse is
   ***Segmentation fault***.

+## On Bevy

+We figured that utilizing a game engine, or rather the guts of a game engine, would be an interesting approach to solving the design problems within the Static Site Generator space.
+We'll see where this goes, so far, it looks promising.